IDEA Child Outcomes Highlights for FFY 2020

 How is Progress Measured?

 The skills children master at different ages can be measured and described so that we can identify children who are developing too slowly.
 Children who are substantially behind their peers have developmental delays.
 OSEP has established five progress categories to convey developmental trajectories indicative of developmental delay.
-Lines a, b, c, and d represent some kind of delay in the early years, where Line e illustrates typical development, with growth in outcomes and age in months in parity.
+Categories a, b, c, and d represent some kind of delay in the early years, where category e illustrates typical development, with growth in outcomes and age in months in parity.
 States report annually to OSEP the percentage of children in each of the five progress categories (a–e).

 OSEP Progress Categories as Developmental Trajectories